FALLEN-01/saturday-hacknight/README.md

 4. When the snake's head touches an apple, it "eats" it, and its length increases.

-5.As the snake grows, it becomes more challenging to navigate without running into walls or itself.
+5. As the snake grows, it becomes more challenging to navigate without running into walls or itself.

 6. The game continues until one of the following conditions is met:
    1. The snake collides with the game boundaries or walls.